Nahla valley: History

 Most of the Assyrians living in Nahla, which number around 20,000, moved there from Hakkari after the Assyrian genocide that occurred during the First World War.
 However, some villages were emptied in the 1960s when fights between the Iraqi government and Kurdish separatists forced most of their inhabitants to flee to Baghdad and Mosul.
 Some scarcely populated villages were completely destroyed later on during the Anfal campaign in the 1980s as well.
 The population of the valley grew considerably following the Iraq War, as many Assyrians living in Dora and Mosul started settling back in the region.

 There is significant friction between the Kurds and Assyrians in the valley, with a history of violence, land squatting, and voter suppression since the establishment of Kurdistan Region.
-On July 17, 1999, an armed group belonging to the Assyrian Bethnahrin National Council attacked a PDK Peshmerga position in the region in retaliation for the murder of an Assyrian woman.
-The attack resulted in 39 deaths and 20 injured on the Kurdish side.
+On 17 July 1999, the Patriotic Revolutionary Organization of Bet Nahrain claimed that one of its units attacked a KDP Peshmerga position near Kasre in retaliation for the murder of an Assyrian woman.
+According to an unconfirmed report from the group, the attack killed 39 KDP fighters and wounded 20.
 In the present day, Kurdish imposed checkpoints in the region pose challenges to the Assyrians living there who intend to enter their villages, including an incident in July 2023 that caused considerable controversy.

 In 2023, a Turkish reconnaissance drone crashed in the valley, causing fires to spark that spread across 2km of Assyrian agricultural land.
 The fires were eventually put out with assistance from the Shlama Foundation.
 A similar fire had happened two years prior, with Assyrians living in the region unable to put out the fire immediately, nor receive help from the Kurdistan Regional Government.